ashoknayak777/newdoc/README.md

 ## External Components

-Here are some of the additional components supported by Devtron:
+Here are some of the optional components that Devtron supports:

 | Logo     | Tool     | Purpose    | GitHub Repository   |
 | -------- | -------- | ---------- | ------------------- |